 An elimination diet is the best way to determine whether gluten is a factor in your symptoms.
-Food sensitivity testing can also be done.
-If symptoms disappear during the elimination phase, and then reoccur when gluten is reintroduced, that’s a good indication that you reacting to the gluten in your diet.
+Food sensitivity testing is also a good option.
+If symptoms disappear during the elimination phase, and then reoccur when gluten is reintroduced, that’s a good indication that you are reacting to the gluten in your diet.

-The elimination part of the program is crucial to determining your sensitivities as symptoms often occur hours to days after ingestion creating difficulties in making the association with the food eaten.
+The elimination phase is crucial to determining your sensitivities, as symptoms often occur hours to days after ingestion— creating difficulties in making the association with the food eaten.
 Common symptoms of gluten sensitivity include: bloating, abdominal pain, fatigue, diarrhea/constipation, nausea, reflux, headache, brain fog, anxiety, joint pain and skin rashes.

-When embarking on a gluten-free diet, it can be easy to mistake the marketing label “gluten-free” as a green light to include a product in your healthy diet.
+When you start looking for new foods to better support your health, it can be easy to mistake the marketing label “gluten-free” as a green light to include a product in your healthy diet.
 Unfortunately, many of these products are just as processed as their gluten-containing counterparts.
 In addition, many gluten-free formulations are more expensive.
 So, if you want your gluten-free diet to be both healthy and affordable, follow these tips the next time you are out food shopping.

 Focus on Foods That Are Naturally Gluten Free

-This is my top recommendation as there are so many fantastic and delicious foods that never contained gluten, to begin with!
+This is my top recommendation, as there are so many fantastic and delicious foods that never contain gluten to begin with!
 Vegetables and fruits, nuts and seeds, organic/antibiotic free poultry, and wild fish to name a few.
 If you are interested in finding out how easy it is to eat naturally gluten-free, download this completely gluten-free meal plan, without having to buy any expensive specialty “gluten-free” products.

 Buy Produce In Season